eknoes/puf-lab/module/README.md

 * **Logging of memory range:** When the flag `LOG_RAM` is set, the initial input is logged to kernel log
 * **Location of PUF:** `/proc/dram_puf`

-## Backup
-### Results
-This reduces the size from 1MB to around 14KB, but when testing with `rng-test` from [rng-tools](https://wiki.archlinux.org/index.php/Rng-tools) it succeeds as "random".

-We discovered small differences on different reads of the memory range by our kernel module.
-They lead to high differences of the generated PUFs, as we do not yet apply any form of error correction.
-Since the differences in the original memory also resulted in coll This should be done on the initial input.